FoxtekTS/FLEXITIMER/README.md

 ## Installation

+### Step 1: Download the Arduino IDE
+Download and install the [Arduino IDE](https://www.arduino.cc/en/software) on your computer.

+### Step 2: Clone or Download the Repository
+Clone this repository or download it as a zip file and extract it on your local machine.

 ### Step 3: Open the Project in the Arduino IDE
 1. Open the Arduino IDE.
 2. Load the `.ino` file corresponding to the FLEXITIMER version you want to use (FX486 or MX486) from the `code/` folder.